Mission Statement

 Non Profit Design & Construct

-There are many NGOs, whose people are very driven by their heart to help people out.
+There are many organizations, whose people are very driven by their heart to help people out.
 They try to channel their funds as much as possible to their goal.

 One of the biggest costs is building or renovating the space where they need to do their work.
 For this, they are either dependent on commercial parties, loosing a lot of their budget, or do the work themselves, something they don’t have time or skill for.